Author Presentations

 Virtually meet the squirrel that inspired When the Squirrels Stole my Sister and the cat that inspired My Cat Isis.
 Learn to spot story ideas in your everyday life.
 Identify what every writer needs to succeed; explore everyday writing opportunities you couldn’t find in ancient Egypt; and discover how a picture book is made.

 This talk is perfect for the youngest grades, or for schools celebrating Family Literacy Day.
-The presentation includes a reading and can be extended with an optional writing exercise based on pet anecdotes.
+The presentation includes a reading and can be extended with an optional writing exercise.

 Get the scoop on what it takes to become an author, summed up in an hour and accompanied by cartoons, memes, and fun facts about phobias.
 Learn how to spot a good story idea, face years of rejection, and find publishing opportunities at every age.

-This talk is perfect for students in elementary or junior high school, and it’s especially suited to those considering writing as a profession.
-(But its “tricks” are adaptable to every career.)
+This talk is perfect for students in elementary or junior high school.
+It’s especially suited to those considering writing as a profession, but its “tricks” are adaptable to every career.

-The presentation can include a reading from one of my novels and can be extended with an optional writing exercise to transform real-life moments into fictional scenes.
+The presentation can include a reading from a recent story and can be extended with an optional writing exercise to transform real-life moments into fictional scenes.

 Book clubs for children?
-Parents and teachers encouraging kids to read novels?
+Parents encouraging kids to read novels?
 These are modern notions.
 Fiction used to be thought to drive people mad, make them sad, or turn them bad.
-(It was especially dangerous for women, people of colour, and the poor, as it might give one ideas beyond one’s station.)

 The presentation was developed for Red Maple readers (grade 7-8) but is adaptable to high school or CEGEP students.
 It ends with advice on transitioning from reader to writer.